luxass/eslint-config/README.md

 export default luxass(
   {
-    // Configures for antfu's config
+    // Configures for luxass's config
   },

   // From the second arguments they are ESLint Flat Configs